The practice

 Start with a conversation

-If you'd like to talk through your situation — where you are with AI adoption, what you're trying to achieve, and whether there's a fit — book 30 minutes.
+If you'd like to talk through your situation — where you are with AI adoption, what you're trying to achieve, and whether there's a fit — let's have a conversation.